hajjiwajih/OSINT/breach.md

-# breach sources/db/leaks - ppl

-commercial products/solutions not included - only free/ registration/captcha required ones.
+commercial not included - only free/ registration/captcha required sources

 # telegram